 The question about a submission form is how much information do you want to ask of the person.
 This is something that you will have to gauge for yourself and decide based on your own business objectives.
 Just understand this principle: The more questions you ask, the less inquiries that you will receive.
 A fairly general kind of question people ask would be the person’s first name – you don’t even have to have their last name – their phone number, their email address, and then you may want to ask them what issues are they dealing with so that when you receive the email, you can make sure first that it is the area of law that you practice in and that it is an issue that you are interested in following up.

 There are also submission forms that ask more questions.
-For example, net worth of the couple, or are you a self-employed person.
+For example, the net worth of the couple, or are you a self-employed person.
 Those are good questions to ask as long as you know what the tradeoffs are.
 Those are the three most important things that you want to consider offering on your website.

 The third time I thank the person who refers a possible client to me is after that person becomes a client and I have delivered and completed my services.
 I normally ask for a testimonial and if my client gives me a testimonial or a quick email to thank me for a job well done, I would make sure that my referral source gets my thank you again to let them know that the client turned out to be very happy with the services that we provide.
-So, there are the 3 opportunities to thank your referral source.
+So, there are 3 opportunities to thank your referral source.
 That’s how you can stay top of mind.

 Content: Where to Get it and What it Does

-We are now going to move onto the second part of the information I’d like to present to you, which is that content is king and where can you get free contents.
+We are now going to move onto the second part of the information I’d like to present to you, which is that content is king and where can you get free content.
 This relates back to what I said earlier in Part 1 about creating a section on your website where you offer information so that your website can become a resource.

 Content is king – you may have heard of this.
-It’s king, not only to the visitors, but also to search engines.
-A search engine’s sole purpose is to provide useful pages when someone types in the key words (such as father’s rights, or child custody).
-A search engine is going to research, in a matter of seconds, all the websites available that have content about child custody and father’s rights if those were the key words being used and serve them up to surfers.
-If your website has lots of pages that contain these key words, then those search engines would serve up your page.
+It’s king, not only to the visitors but also to search engines.
+A search engine’s sole purpose is to provide useful pages when someone types in the keywords (such as father’s rights, or child custody).
+A search engine is going to research, in a matter of seconds, all the websites available that have content about child custody and father’s rights if those were the keywords being used and serve them up to surfers.
+If your website has lots of pages that contain these keywords, then those search engines would serve up your page.

 So if you have a website that has six or seven basic pages about yourself and your experience, the likelihood of you showing up is lower.
-Of course there are a lot of other things that you could do to drive your ranking up with search engines.
+Of course, there are a lot of other things that you could do to drive your ranking up with search engines.
 I’m not going to discuss that part.
-For now I’m just making the point that if you have a resource section with pages of content with these key words, then search engines are going to support you in showing your pages.
+For now, I’m just making the point that if you have a resource section with pages of content with these keywords, then search engines are going to support you in showing your pages.
 From a visitor standpoint, they would be interested in coming back to visit your site or even forwarding those pages that are of relevance to a friend of theirs who is going through a particular issue and is looking for answers.

 So how do you get content?
 I know a lot of you are very busy and you say I don’t have time to be writing all this.
 First of all, I encourage you to write if you have the time.
 If you write, you could use this article that you write in multiple ways.
 You could actually take the article and send it to other professionals.
-If you are a lawyer, for example and you’ve written an article about child custody, you may want to send that article to other divorce professionals such as financial advisors, therapists or mediators.
-Say to them, “I offer you this article to put on your website and what I ask for is a link back to my website and an acknowledgement that I’m the author of this site”.
+If you are a lawyer, for example, and you’ve written an article about child custody, you may want to send that article to other divorce professionals such as financial advisors, therapists, or mediators.
+Say to them, “I offer you this article to put on your website and what I ask for is a link back to my website and an acknowledgment that I’m the author of this site”.
 You can begin to see the power of writing.
 That’s just one point.

 And if do you write articles, you can certainly use and repurpose them and post them on blogs.
 There are blog sites that invite guest bloggers to put their writing on their blog.
 Our company has a blog site: http://blogsondivorce.com.
 We have experts in the field of divorce blogging for us, so that way we can keep the contents fresh and have a wide range of content from mediators to realtors to lawyers to CDFAs.
 So I do encourage you to write.